SAFE. Creating spaces that embrace diversity.

 No one should be alone.

 Have you experienced racism and discrimination yourself?
-This can cause fear, sadness, or anger!
+This can cause fear, sadness, or anger.
 It can help to talk to others about it.
-For example, with friends or family.
+There are also counseling centers and support groups you can talk to.
+You can find some helpful addresses here:

 If the situation looks dangerous, ask other people for help.